PTAB

 Ground 2: Claims 1-5 and 11-12 are obvious over Van Vliet in view of Cable

-- Prior Art Mapping: This ground built upon Van Vliet as the primary system and used Cable to teach specific spatial arrangements recited in the dependent claims.
-Specifically, Cable, which describes a mobile lubricating truck, was alleged to teach arranging hose reels on first and second opposed sides of the container (claim 2), providing an aisle walkway down the middle of the container between the reels (claim 3), and arranging the reels in upper and lower rows (claim 5).
-Petitioner also asserted that Cable taught fluidly connecting hoses through the reels via a conventional rotatable coupling, addressing a potential interpretation of claims 1[e] and 11[e].
+• Prior Art Mapping: Petitioner argued that while Van Vliet provides the primary system, Cable supplies the specific spatial arrangement of reels recited in the dependent claims.
+Cable, which discloses a mobile lubrication truck, teaches arranging hose reels on first and second opposed sides of the container (claim 2), providing an aisle walkway down the middle between the reels (claim 3), and arranging the reels in upper and lower rows (claim 5).
+Petitioner further contended that Cable discloses fluidly connecting hoses through the reels via conventional rotatable couplings (swivel joints), teaching a limitation that the Patent Owner may argue is required by the independent claims.

 Ground 3: Claims 6-10 and 14-20 are obvious over Van Vliet in view of LCR I and/or LCR II

-- Prior Art Mapping: This ground addressed claims adding a "register" to the system.
-Petitioner argued that while Van Vliet disclosed a complete delivery system with a controller, it did not explicitly teach a register for metering and invoicing.
-The LCR references describe a commercially available electronic register (the LectroCount LCR 600) that performs the exact functions required by the claims: measuring an amount of fluid from a pump (claim 6), communicating with a controller (claim 7), tracking the amount of fluid over a time interval (claim 8), triggering invoice generation (claim 9), and having a resolution of about 0.1 gallons (claim 10).
+• Prior Art Mapping: Petitioner argued this combination renders obvious the claims requiring a "register."
+LCR I and LCR II describe a commercially available electronic register (the LCR 600) for fuel delivery systems.
+These references allegedly disclose a register configured to measure fluid from a pump (claim 6), communicate with a controller (claim 7), track fluid amount over a time interval (claim 8), trigger invoice generation (claim 9), and operate as an electronic register with a resolution of 0.1 gallons (claim 10).

 4. Arguments Regarding Discretionary Denial

-- Petitioner argued that discretionary denial under §314(a) based on Fintiv factors would be inappropriate.
-The petition was the first challenge to the ’955 patent, and the co-pending district court litigation was in its very early stages, with no trial date set, no scheduling conference held, and no claim construction activities having occurred.
+• Petitioner argued that discretionary denial under §314(a) based on Fintiv is unwarranted.
+The parallel district court litigation was in its earliest stages, with no trial date set, no scheduling conference held, and no claim construction activities having occurred.

 5. Relief Requested